kragen/derctuo/markdown/rep-2-cuboid.md

-A4 paper is a rep-2 rectangle: by putting two sheets of A4 paper next to each other, you get a larger sheet that's the same shape as A4 if you turn it 90°, but twice as big.
+A4 paper is a rep-2 rectangle: by putting two sheets of A4 paper next to each other, you get a larger sheet that’s the same shape as A4 if you turn it 90°, but twice as big.
 The whole A0/A1/A2 etc. system is designed that way.
-In the A-size papers, you're never more than √2 away from the ideal size for your application.
-If you add the B-size papers, which have √2 area relation to the A-size papers, you're never more than ∜2 away.
+In the A-size papers, you’re never more than √2 away from the ideal size for your application.
+If you add the B-size papers, which have √2 area relation to the A-size papers, you’re never more than ∜2 away.

-I'm thinking about how to pack together boxes to make a portable electronics lab (see [Ghettobotics Nonshopping List](ghettobotics-nonshopping-list.md)) and it occurred to me that it would be nice to have boxes with volumes that were powers of 2.
-That way, a small number of box designs would cover several orders of magnitude, and I could always "buddy-system" two boxes of one size together to fit into a space the next size up.
-It's an attempt to minimize space fragmentation in the toolbox.
+I’m thinking about how to pack together boxes to make a portable electronics lab (see [Ghettobotics Nonshopping List](ghettobotics-nonshopping-list.md)) and it occurred to me that it would be nice to have boxes with volumes that were powers of 2.
+That way, a small number of box designs would cover several orders of magnitude, and I could always “buddy-system” two boxes of one size together to fit into a space the next size up.
+It’s an attempt to minimize space fragmentation in the toolbox.

 One way (maybe the only way) to make a rep-2 box in three dimensions